-Ultimately you are spending some time and money in the divorce to determine how much time and possibly how much money you get to spend on your children in the form of child support.
+Ultimately you are spending some time and money in Divorce to determine how much time and possibly how much money you get to spend on your children in the form of child support.

-No matter what your conservatorship breakdown is, whether it be sole managing or joint managing, there will be certain periods of possession that you will be allowed that are spelled out within your Final Decree of Divorce.
+Whether sole managing or joint managing, no matter what your conservatorship breakdown is, there will be specific periods of possession that you will be allowed that are spelled out within your Final Decree of Divorce.

-You could be named as the parent with the right to primary possession of your child, where you have the right to be in possession of him or her during all times that are not accounted for in your final decree of divorce.
-I usually term this parent the “primary parent” for obvious reasons.
+You could be named as the parent with the right to primary possession of your child, where you have the right to be in control of them during all times that are not accounted for in your Final Decree of Divorce.
+I usually term this parent the "primary parent" for obvious reasons.

-This is what most courts envision happening since schedules and needs change for families pretty frequently.
-However, if there is no need to change the arrangement or you and your spouse are not able to communicate effectively the possession order in your Decree will serve that purpose.
+Most courts envision this happening since schedules and needs change for families pretty frequently.
+However, if there is no need to change the arrangement or you and your spouse cannot communicate effectively, the possession order in your Decree will serve that purpose.